 - Dr. Joseph Bonivel (Nonresident Senior Fellow, Atlantic Council GeoTech Center) will address how we ensure that new technologies address real community needs and ensure new technologies and data empower people, prosperity, and peace.

-The summit is generously supported the Richard King Mellon Foundation, The Grable Foundation, and the Claude Worthington Benedum Foundation.
-Remake Learning and other leading organizations in the Pittsburgh region are also collaborating to inform the New Frontiers summit.
+The Richard King Mellon Foundation, The Grable Foundation, and the Claude Worthington Benedum Foundation generously supported the New Frontiers summit.
+Remake Learning and other leading organizations in the Pittsburgh region also collaborated to inform the summit.